andrea-calligaris/ff8-sounds-catalog/sound-information.md

 These are also used for Squall hanging on the D-District Prison bridge while the prison is submerging.

+### Doors

+- `2190 common_big_metal_door_A`:
+  - Dollet: Dollet tower door open + close.
+  - Balamb Garden: deck door close, when connected to FH (see related section).
+  - Fishermans Horizon: shop/hotel.
+  - Deep Sea Research Center: Steam Room door opens.
+- `2195 bigger_wooden_door_open+close`:
+  - Balamb Garden: door to Cid's office.
+  - Dollet: pub, hotel.
+  - White SeeDs ship: the only door (to the cabin below).
+- `2224 common_automatic_sliding_door_A+common_pressurized`:
+  - Balamb Garden:
+    - Elevator door closes.
+    - Deck: door layer when docked to FH (see related section).
+  - Timber: train main door enter.
+  - Lunatic Pandora: elevator door open + close.
+  - Deep Sea Research Center:
+    - The rotating mechanism (that opens doors) engages: pressurization sound layer.
+    - When a door actually opens: layer for additional pressurization sound on some levels only.
+    - Zell attempts to work the lv.
+6 machine, and steam comes out.
+- `2239 common_elevator_chime`:
+  - Balamb Garden: elevator chime.
+  - Dollet: hotel elevator chime.
+  - Galbadia Garden: elevator chime.
+  - Lunatic Pandora: elevators chime.
+- `2240 common_automatic_sliding_door_B`:
+  - Galbadia Garden: all doors, including the one from outside, after the battle of the Gardens.
+  - Deling City: hotel door close.
+  - Sourceress Memorial: only door.
+- `2241 common_automatic_sliding_door_C`:
+  - Balamb Garden: classroom, door to exit the deck (see dedicated section).
+  - Train cabins.
+  - Timber: hotel.
+  - Dollet: hotel elevator.
+  - Deling City: shops, rent-a-car.
+  - D-District Prison: cell doors.
+  - Shumi Village: all doors from the very first field up to the first house included.
+  - Lunatic Pandora Laboratory: all doors (including the unrevisitable fields when in Dream #5).
+  - Esthar City: all doors.
+Namely:
+    - Presidential Palace: Hall:
+      - Entrance door.
+      - Door from which Dr. Odine comes from, in two different occasions: the first time in the story when you enter the Presidential Palace, with Rinoa in a coma; the no-reward little secret scene once you are about to meet president Laguna, and you sit on the couch in the hall.
+    - Dr. Odine's Laboratory: door to the laboratory (after the lobby).
+    - Airstation door.
+    - Presidential Palace: office.
+  - Lunar Gate: entrance doors.
+  - Lunar Base: all doors.
+  - Ragnarok: all doors.
+- `2252 common_door+common_unlock`:
+  - Timber:
+    - Shops, Timber Maniacs, Pub, Forest Fox lady's house, Owl's Tear house, TV Station stairway's gate.
+    - Owl's Tear house: open/close the cupboard after banging on it.
+    - Forest Fox lady's house: the window open + close.
+  - Dollet: Shop, old painter house.
+  - Deling: Gateway, door to the sewer.
+  - Dream #2:
+    - Loose lever on the hatch (when walking on top of it).
+    - When the soldier steps over it: `2252`+`2159`+`2412`.
+    - The second hatch opens after the vibrations of the boulder crashing.
+    - Laguna finds a key.
+Laguna loses the key (and then `16` when the message says that he's lost it).
+  - Sewer: Unlock gate.
+  - Fishermans Horizon: Mayor's residence.
+  - Shumi Village: Elder's house, Artisan's house, Sculptor's house.
+- `2257 common_big_metal_door_B`:
+  - Balamb Garden: Training Center doors.
+  - D-District Prison: Squall's cell door.
+`2291 common_metal_door`:
+  - Train main door open + close.
+  - D-Distric Prison: Squall's cell door.
+  - Deep Sea Research Center: the rotating mechanism (that opens doors) engages.
+- `2344 wooden_door_open` and `2343 wooden_door_close`:
+  - Balamb town: houses, junk shop, hotel.
+  - Deling City: Caraway's mansion.
+  - Winhill: houses, shop.
+  - Fishermans Horizon: house of Grease Monkey (artisan/repairman).
+  - Edea's House (both flashbacks and present time): all doors ("door open" sfx only).

+Balamb Garden deck:
+- Door from inside the Garden which leads to the stairs that then lead to the deck: `2249`.
+- Door from the deck to the stairs: `2241`.
+- When connected to FH:
+  - Coming from inside the Garden (or from the world map): `2241`+`2190`, then the party walks, then `2241`+`2224`.
+  - Entering the Garden: `2241`.

 ### Common field sounds

+- `27 common_positive_effect_sound`:
+  - Menu: use an item or a magic.
+  - Drink Owl's Tear in Timber.
+  - Esthar: Save Point party heal.
 - `69 (loop) common_elevator_A`:
   - Balamb Garden:
     - Hall elevator.
     - Bridge elevator.
   - Galbadia Garden: elevator.
+  - Lunatic Pandora: elevators.
+  - Ragnarok: elevator.
+- `106 common_sea`:
+  - Edea's House: layer sea.
+  - Balamb Garden: deck and FH jetty when Squall is carrying Rinoa.
 - `2156 common_land_on_feet`:
   - Dollet exam: Galbadian soldiers landing from above.
   - Balamb Garden:
     - Curfew: White SeeDs arrive to help Ellone.
     - During the rebellion: SeeDs jumps down from the festival stage.
     - Deck: White SeeDs come abroad the Balamb Garden deck.
+  - Ragnarok: Squall reaches the pilot seat.
   - D-District Prison:
     - Squall is freed from the chains and lands on the ground.
     - Exiting from the crane.